Pontiac Banshee: Banshee III

 Front view of the Banshee III, taken at the McPherson College annual car show, May 3rd, 2025.

 Made in 1974, the Banshee III was the third in the Banshee series.
 The front end bears some similarities to the later Trans-Ams.

 Rear and side view of Pontiac Banshee III, taken at the McPherson College annual car show, May 3rd, 2025.

 Interior shot of the Banshee III, taken at the McPherson College annual car show, May 3rd, 2025.

 The 1974 Pontiac Banshee III was developed from the Pontiac Firebird platform with a long sloping front end and more aerodynamic rear styling.
 The front was a smooth blend of bumper sheet metal and covered headlamps for improved aerodynamics.
-The soft face bumper system consisted of body color urethane over an energy absorbing foam base, and the quartz halogen rectangular headlamps had a three-beam system, low, freeway and high.
+The soft face bumper system consisted of body-colored urethane over an energy absorbing foam base, and the quartz halogen rectangular headlamps had a three-beam system, low, freeway and high.

-The side glass was fixed and flush to sheet metal for improved aerodynamics and reduced wind noise, and an electrically operated access panel or toll window, was provided in the fixed side glass design.
+The side glass was fixed and flush to sheet metal for improved aerodynamics and reduced wind noise, and an electrically-operated access panel or toll window, was provided in the fixed side-glass design.

 The interior had red leather upholstery.
 The trunk can be accessed by a hatch, that the rear seats can be folded for additional luggage space and the seat harness system was anchored in the structural seat.
-A 455 CID Super Duty V8 Pontiac engine powered it.
+The car was powered by a 455 CID Super Duty V8 Pontiac engine.

 The metallic maroon Banshee III made its public debut in 1974.
-It had four slit style taillights, but these became twenty “high-tech, round-hole” taillights when it was updated in 1976.
+It had four slit-style taillights, but these became twenty “high-tech, round-hole” taillights when it was updated in 1976.

 Banshee IV

 Pontiac Banshee IV parked outside the Dayton airport hotel, mid 1990s.

 Known within GM as the "Banshee IV", this car was unveiled in 1988 the two-door, four-seater Banshee IV had a sleek and sensuous futuristic design.
 Its fiberglass body was painted bright red, while its triangular hood was matte black.
 A 230 horsepower fuel-injected, single overhead cam V8 engine powered the rear wheels.
 A heads-up display system (HUD) projected information about speed, engine RPM, and fuel level on the windshield in the driver's field of vision.
 The dashboard featured video displays and numerous buttons; the steering wheel alone contained about twenty.
 The dual rear wings were also adjustable.

 Like its predecessors, it was intended to establish exterior and interior design themes that would be modified for the production version of the Pontiac Firebird.
-The Banshee IV successfully influenced the overall appearance for the fourth generation of the Firebird, as well as extending to the fourth generation of the Chevrolet Camaro.
-It was 201" long.
+The Banshee IV successfully influenced the overall appearance for the fourth-generation Firebird, as well as extending to the fourth-generation Chevrolet Camaro.
+It was 201 inches long.